michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 | Purchase   | Energy       | ["2025-01-01 02:00:00+01","2025-01-01 03:00:00+01")         | 2.598       | kWh       |
 | ...        | ...       | ...         | ...          | kWh       |

-Notice how energy sale and purchase prices are stored.
-Regardless spot price is only one, the system needs to distinguish purchase from sale.
-It Could be designed differently, but it would unnesesarily increase complexity.
+Notice how both sale and purchase prices for energy are recorded separately.
+Although the spot price itself is singular, the system must distinguish between purchase and sale transactions.
+This approach keeps the logic straightforward and avoids unnecessary complexity.

-Also don't afraid to use "infinity".
-If time boundaries are not known for the particular entry, you can make time periods with use of those -infinity and inifity values.
-If prace is changing changing, the infinity ranges can be closed with UPDATE statement, and new entries created.
+You can safely use `"infinity"` as a time boundary when the end date of a price period is not known.
+Open-ended periods can be defined with `-infinity` or `infinity`.
+When a price changes, update the entry to set the new time boundary.
+If you make this change before new data arrives, no further action is required.
+However, if you modify time boundaries for past periods, you must recalculate the cost CAGGs to update the data.

 **price-relative fee table**

-This table will mostly contain taxes.
-It also happens that some operators are applying handling fees calculated from the cost.
+This table is great for handling taxes.
+Also, it's applicable to handling fees deducted as percentage of energy cost rather than amount.

 | trade_type | price_name | fee_name |  fee_period                                            | fee_value |
 |------------|------------|----------|--------------------------------------------------------|-----------|